marrink-lab/bentopy/README.md

 structures can be placed&mdash;is set to be derived from a **spherical** analytical function.

-In case you want to use a custom mask like you may set up with _bentopy mask_, you could specify the space in the following manner.
+In case you want to use a custom mask like you may set up with _bentopy-mask_, you could specify the space in the following manner.

 ```diff